tracykteal/msu_al340/README.md

 Now enter the following command:

-    cd /home/username/boot-camps/shell
+    cd /home/username/msu_al340/hidden

-This jumps to `shell`.
+This jumps to `hidden`.
 Now go back to the home directory (cd).
 We saw earlier that the command:

-    cd boot-camps/shell
+    cd msu_al340/hidden

-had the same effect - it took us to the `shell` directory.
+had the same effect - it took us to the `hidden` directory.
 But, instead of specifying the full path (`/home/swc/boot-camps/shell`), we specified a *relative path*.
 In other words, we specified the path relative to our current